-Because most pressurized water lines outside of the house, including irrigation lines, are installed below frost level, they are not as prone to freezing in the same way as non-pressurized side of sprinkler lines.
+Because most pressurized water supply lines outside of the house, including those for irrigation lines, are installed below frost level, they are not prone to freezing.
 But the actual sprinkler lines are usually shallower and have to penetrate the surface, where the soil is typically colder.
 An automatic drain valve in these lines can help by draining the water down and out of the pipes before it can freeze.

 How to Install an Automatic Drain Valve

 Here is a quick overview of how to install an automatic drain valve in a sprinkler system:

 - Turn the sprinkler system off at the valve for the various zones.

 - Figure out where the low spots are in the line and plan on putting auto drains there.
 If the sprinkler line branches out in multiple directions, then you will need multiple auto drains to cover the different areas.
 A minimum of two or three is recommended in each zone to ensure proper drainage.

 - Dig up the area around the designated spots to expose the sprinkler lines for installing each tee fitting.
 Most automatic drain valves are 1/2-inch male threaded fittings, but they do come in bigger sizes if needed.
 Get the proper threaded tees and auto drain valves needed for your application.